 Support a national initiative and referendum process, public campaign financing, campaign spending limits, equal time for qualified candidates, open debates including ballot-qualified minor party candidates and verifiable ballots.

-Abolish the CIA, TSA, and Selective Service System.
+Abolish the CIA, NSA, and Selective Service System.
 Repeal the Patriot Act and Homeland Security Act.